istio/istio/architecture/ambient/ztunnel.md

   * Specifically, ztunnel should be able to send a request to the control plane to answer "I got a request to send traffic to 1.1.1.1, what is 1.1.1.1?"
   * While this is not needed for small scales, this is important for the long tail of massive clusters (think 1 million endpoints), where the entire set of endpoints cannot reasonably be replicated to each ztunnel.
 * It should not be client-specific.
-  * In Istio sidecars, historically we had a lot of client-specific XDS.
-For example, putting the XDS-client's IP back into the XDS response.
+  * In Istio sidecars, historically we had a lot of client-specific xDS.
+For example, putting the xDS-client's IP back into the xDS response.
 This makes efficient control plane implementation (most notably, caching), extremely challenging.
   * In practice, this largely means that references are fully qualified in the API.
 IP Addresses (generally) have a network associated with them, node names have a cluster associated with them, etc.

 See the [XDS Evolution](https://docs.google.com/document/d/1V5wkeBHbLSLMzAMbwFlFZNHdZPyUEspG4lHbnB0UaCg/edit) document for more history and details.